Promote Stronger Medical Patient Modesty

 Convictions About Intimate Procedures On Opposite Sex

 This may be hard to believe, but there are some nursing & medical students, nurses, CNAs, and doctors who have convictions that they should not do intimate procedures on the opposite sex even in medical settings due to moral and religious reasons.
-Sadly, they are looked down on.
+Sadly, they are often looked down on.
 We feel they have the right to not do intimate procedures on the opposite sex based on convictions.

 Because physicians can object to providing certain services based on their convictions such as prescribing birth control pills, we feel that this also applies to doing intimate procedures on the opposite sex.
 This falls in the category of conscience based exemptions.